Ann-mary20/Sound-Reactive-Dancing-LED-Mini-Project/README.md

-# 💡 Sound-Reactive Dancing LED Mini Project
+# 💡 Sound-Reactive Dancing LED Micro Project

 An upgraded version of the classic Dancing LED project that uses a **sound sensor** to trigger LED patterns—making the LEDs dance in sync with claps, music, or other sounds.